 What this looks like:

-Stage progression is highly individual, with some pupils spending months developing skills within a single stage whilst others move more rapidly.
-Teachers should avoid rushing pupils forwards and instead celebrate sustained engagement at each level.
+Stage progression is highly individual, with some learners spending months developing skills within a single stage whilst others move more rapidly.
+Teachers should avoid rushing learners forwards and instead celebrate sustained engagement at each level.
 The stages provide a framework for observation rather than a rigid curriculum structure.

 Flow diagram showing 6 pre-speech communication building blocks process in Intensive Interaction